amer2004/TechnicianServices/README.md

 Marah al maamolee

-this project use .Net Maui and .Net8 the project about a mobaile application to order technician services
+this project use .Net Maui and .Net8 the project about a mobile application to order technician services